When To Hire A Dog Bite Lawyer

 This is why legal counsel is so important.
 A good dog bite lawyer can help a victim pursue fair, just and full compensation for all reasonable damages.
 Without this legal aid, victims of vicious dog bites may continue to suffer.

 In fact, dog bites can lead to significant suffering.
 Some dog bites may actually be fatal without immediate medical help.

 ER Visits from Dog Bites

 The study found that an estimated 316,200 people were treated in U.S. emergency rooms for dog bites in 2008.
 That works out to nearly 104 ER visits per 100,000 people.
-Of those victims, 9,500 were admitted to hospitals for treatment, which is a rate of three people per 100,000.
+Roughly 9,500 people were admitted to hospitals for dog bite treatments, a rate of three people per 100,000.

 The vast majority of dog bite victims were in the younger demographics.
 Just over 73 percent of victims going to ERs were under the age of 45 while 51 percent of those in the hospital were younger than 45.

 Dog Bites By Geographic Location